-Diverging Diamond Interchange Relieves Congestion in Coralville
+Coralville Diverging Diamond Interchange Relieves Congestion

 This interchange is the gateway to the City of Coralville’s actively developing business and entertainment districts called the Iowa River Landing (IRL).
 The IRL is 180 acres of mixed-use land located in the southeast quadrant of I-80 and 1st Avenue.
-It is home to the newly constructed University of Iowa’s Hospital and Clinics, a 6,000 seat arena and field house, a hotel conference center, a multi-modal transportation facility, and numerous shops and restaurants with the potential for more development to occur in the next 10-20 years.
+It is home to the newly constructed University of Iowa’s Hospital and Clinics, a 6,000-seat arena and field house, a hotel conference center, a multi-modal transportation facility, and numerous shops and restaurants with the potential for more development to occur in the next 10-20 years.

-The City of Coralville hired HR Green to design the DDI interchange and evaluate grade-separated trail alignments to provide safe, direct connectivity for pedestrians through the interchange and across the Interstate to the multi-modal center and the various services and amenities at the IRL.
+HR Green was hired to design the Coralville Diverging Diamond Interchange and evaluate grade-separated trail alignments to provide safe, direct connectivity for pedestrians through the interchange and across the Interstate to the multi-modal center and the various services and amenities at the IRL.
 HR Green evaluated 12 different trail alignments and collaborated with emergency services, bicycle coalition, city departments, and the Iowa DOT to determine an alignment that addressed the challenging topography and met the needs of various community interests.